Enterprise-grade software cannot only be a major development challenge, but also a formidable challenge for one’s QA & Testing team.

 You can make the testing process more transparent to your development team and some other project stakeholders.

-In some instances, a Test Report can also provide the details of the testing that has already been performed.
+In some instances, a Test Report can also provide detailed information on the testing that has already been performed.
 For example, they can include the time spent, bugs that persist and still require fixing, and the types of testing that have been used to date.

 A Test Report can be used to determine whether a product is ready to be released.

-While being, usually, an amalgamation of diverse (Web, backend and mobile) functionality, almost any enterprise application is also planned to be integrated and interact with multiple external systems.
+Being typically an amalgamation of diverse (Web, backend and mobile) functionality, almost any enterprise application is also planned to be integrated with multiple external systems.
 This generates a multitude of related defects, strewn along the “seams.”